Skip to Content

 The Jane Austen House Museum at Chawton

-This is the house where Jane lived for the last 8 years of her life and where she wrote some of her greatest novels.
-Here she was able to concentrate on her writing and where she reworked previous manuscripts of Sense & Sensibility and Pride and Prejudice and also wrote Mansfield Park and Emma.
-As you drive into the quiet Hampshire village it seems that not much has changed since Jane’s day.
-There’s a village car park next to the pub and the Cassandra’s Cup Tea room just opposite, but the thatched cottages and fields where Jane and Cassandra would have walked seem just the same.
-Read about our walk on the South Downs Way following the same paths that Jane Austen may have used on her countryside walks.
+Jane lived at Chawton for the last 8 years of her life and it’s where she wrote some of her greatest novels.
+Here she was able to concentrate on her writing.
+This is where she reworked previous manuscripts of Sense & Sensibility and Pride and Prejudice and also wrote Mansfield Park and Emma.

 Jane Austen’s life in Chawton

-The cottage was provided for the Austen ladies by Jane’s brother Edward, who had been adopted by wealthy but childless relatives, the Knights and had inherited the estate.
-Edward himself also lived in the village at Chawton House and their household was regularly visited by Jane’s brothers Francis and Charles who were both serving in the British Navy as well as assorted nephews and nieces.
+Edward himself also lived in the village at Chawton House.
+Their household was regularly visited by Jane’s brothers Francis and Charles who were both serving in the British Navy as well as assorted nephews and nieces.

-In this room is the small occasional table and chair where Jane would settle down to write each day, with a view of the garden and life passing by on the street outside.
-In display cases are the topaz crosses that were given to Jane and Cassandra by their brother Charles from his share of prize money from the capture of a French ship and other family jewellery such as mourning jewellery containing locks of hair.
+In display cases are the topaz crosses that were given to Jane and Cassandra by their brother Charles.
+These were from his share of prize money from the capture of a French ship.
+There was other family jewellery such as mourning jewellery containing locks of hair.

 Stay at the Winchester Hotel and Spa – located in the heart of ancient Winchester